 Another popular molting position I have observed is that of the hunched hermit crab.
 Instead of lying down, they are upright in their shell.
 All of the above observations apply, only the position is different.
 The molter comes out of their shell to where their first sets of little legs are.
 As they begin their molting process, they are in the hunched back position.
 Again, they are very still and appear dead during the molting process while in this position.

 On a few occasions, I have witnessed hermit crabs molting while in a sitting up position.
 By this, I mean the opening of the shell is facing straight in an outward position.
-The hermit crabs legs, pinchers, and head appear to dangle out of the shell.
+The hermit crabs legs, pincers, and head appear to dangle out of the shell.
 The eyestalks, antennas, and limp legs, etc. are all observed in the same manner as mentioned in the first paragraph while the hermit crab molts in this position also.

 On one occasion, I had the pleasure of witnessing a hermit crab molting upside down.
-The only thing I could see were her limp legs partially out of the shell as she molted, and the bubble-like appearance as she loosened and removed her old exoskeleton from her legs and pinchers.
+The only thing I could see were her limp legs partially out of the shell as she molted, and the bubble-like appearance as she loosened and removed her old exoskeleton from her legs and pincers.

 The appearance of a hermit crab in the process of molting can be similar to that of one that may have passed over the Rainbow Bridge.
 If unfortunately the hermit crab has passed on, there is not much a crabber can do for him except to bury him.
 If the hermit crab is indeed molting, disturbing the hermit crab at such a fragile and critical time of their life could mean death to that molter.

 If one does find a hermit crab in any of the positions I mentioned above, (or any other position), and you are curious as to whether the hermit crab has died or is molting it is always best to play it safe and act as though the hermit crab is molting.
 If he is in isolation, do not disturb him in any way.
-If he is found in the main Crabitat where there are other tank mates within it, push a cut two liter soda bottle around the hermit crab to the bottom of the tank, and remove all climbable objects away from it so the others cannot disturb him.
-Leave him be.
-One must have patience when this questionable situation arises.
-This is a very critical time in your hermit crabs life that only you can make the difference as to their life or death by the action you take when you first notice them.
+If he is found in the main crabitat where there are other tank mates within it, he must be safely isolated.
+If your crabitat is big enough to allow for in tank isolation this is the best scenario.